1. We were founded by teachers

 8. The LRTT team is everywhere!

 From Argentina to New Zealand and many countries in between, the LRTT team is based all over the world.
 The diverse mix of skills and experience that this gives us has helped us become stronger as an organisation as we build a truly global community that represents all teachers.
 Find out more about who we are here.

-Far from it!
 Fellows get the opportunity to see and experience the best of the countries they visit on group excursions of a weekend.
-Gorilla tracking, temple visits, or even white water rafting there’s something there for everyone!
+You will build authentic relationships with people and communities and experience the very best of culture, wildlife and adventure.
+Gorilla tracking, temple visits, or even white water rafting, there’s something there for everyone!